Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox and Eloy Jimenez (.342 slugging percentage over his past 10 games, including one homer), take on starter Ken Waldichuk and the Oakland Athletics at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+The Chicago White Sox and Eloy Jimenez (.342 slugging percentage over his past 10 games, including one homer), battle starting pitcher Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.

+He had a one-hit showing in his previous game (1-for-4) against the Athletics.

 Eloy Jiménez Game Info & Props vs. the Athletics